To measure the complex economic aspects and expected benefits of transportation, a series of indicators can be used.

 - Logistics costs.
 The burden that each segment of the supply chain imposes on the economy indicates how efficient logistics are.
 High logistics costs are usually associated with resource-intensive economies.

 - Transportation capacity utilization.
-The closer a transport system is to its design capacity, the more congested it is, but the more it is profitable.
+The closer a transport system is to its design capacity, the more congested it is, but the more profitable it is.
 As capacity utilization rises, there is a need to provide additional capital for maintenance and, eventually, transport infrastructure expansion.